-To (years) Comment Short- term 0 1 Depending on the KPI, target, or anticipated outcome, a short-term horizon would likely be something that would commence and be completed within a 1-year time horizon.
-Recent examples include LED swapouts, HVAC upgrade for energy efficiency, floor renovations, server room virtualizations, and technology refreshes at our data center or managed CoLos.
-Medium- term 1 10 As above, depending on the KPI, target, or anticipated outcome, a medium-term horizon could be design and construction of a new building/workspace, setting and progress/fulfillment of our medium-term 2025 Science-Based Target (SBT) of reducing absolute Scope 1+2 emissions by 25% (w/Scope 3 business travel by 5%) from a 2015 baseline.
+Short- term 0 1 Depending on the KPI, target, or anticipated outcome, a short-term horizon would likely be something that would commence and be completed within a 1-year time horizon.
+Recent examples include LED swapouts, HVAC upgrades for energy efficiency, floor renovations, server room consolidations, and virtualizations, and technology refreshes at our data center or managed CoLos.
+Medium- term 1 5 As above, depending on the KPI, target, or anticipated outcome, a medium-term horizon could be design and construction of a new building/workspace and/or setting and updating our Science-Based Targets (SBTs).
+Recent examples are the 2018 ideation, 2019 design and expected 2022 completion date of our all-electric 18-story tower in downtown San Jose; and our original SBTs set in 2016 and updating them in 2019-2020 with medium-term 2025 Science-Based Target (SBT) of reducing absolute Scope 1+2 emissions by 35%, 55% of suppliers (by spend) will set SBTs, and Scope 3 business travel by 30% from a 2018 baseline.
 Long- term 5 20 As above, depending on the KPI, target, or anticipated outcome, a long-term horizon would be for projects (ex. electrification of older buildings or planned data center expansion (which could be 10 years for a life of 20-30 years) or purchases (ex.
-20-year contract renewable energy PPAs) and/or any initiatives working toward fulfillment of our long-term 2035 100% renewable energy and 2035 Science-Based Targets of reducing absolute Scope 1+2 emissions reduction by 80%; and by 2050, by 100%, from 2015 base.
+20-year contract renewable energy PPAs) and/or any initiatives working toward fulfillment of our long-term 2035 100% renewable energy and 2035 Science-Based Targets of reducing absolute Scope 1+2 emissions reduction by 80%; and by 2050, by 100%, from 2018 base.